 How To Tuck In A Shirt Without Bunching – Like A Boss

-So you’re here because you need to know how to tuck in a shirt without bunching.
-I don’t blame you, there’s something annoying about a dress shirt that keeps untucking.
+How to tuck in a shirt without bunching has been a issue for men everywhere for decades.
+There’s something annoying about a dress shirt that keeps untucking.
 Even if your outfit, in general, looks good, the minute your shirt creases up, everything else seems pointless.

 You probably start picturing your friends eyeing your growing muffin top: